Overton Brooks

-Thomas Overton Brooks (December 21, 1897 - September 16, 1961) was a Democratic U.S. representative from the Shreveport-based fourth congressional district of northwestern Louisiana, having served for a quarter century beginning on January 3, 1937.
+Thomas Overton Brooks (December 21, 1897 - September 16, 1961) was a Democratic U.S. representative from the Shreveport-based fourth congressional district of northwestern Louisiana, serving for nearly a quarter century, beginning on January 3, 1937 until his death in office on September 16, 1961.
+Originally a supporter of Franklin Delano Roosevelt's New Deal, he became part of the conservative wing of the Democratic Party.

-Of a prominent family, Brooks was a nephew of U.S. Senator John Holmes Overton and a great-grandson of Walter Hampden Overton.
+From a prominent family, Brooks was a nephew of U.S. Senator John Holmes Overton, a staunch ally of Huey Long, and a great-grandson of Walter Hampden Overton.
 At the time of his death, he was chairman of the House Science and Astronautics Committee.

 Before politics

 Brooks was born in Baton Rouge to Claude M. Brooks and the former Penelope Overton.
 He graduated from public schools.
 Brooks served overseas during World War I as an enlisted man in the Sixth Field Artillery, First Division, Regular Army, 1918–1919.

 After the war, he obtained a degree in 1923 from Louisiana State University Law Center in Baton Rouge.
 He was admitted to the bar and began his practice in Shreveport in Caddo Parish in the northwestern corner of his state.

+In 1928, Brooks represented Walter Lawson, a Black baseball fan, in his federal lawsuit against baseball player Art Shires and the Shreveport Sports.
+Brooks alleged that Shires intentionally threw a ball into the Negro grandstand, breaking Lawson's jaw.
+Lawson died a few months after the incident, allegedly due to a brain injury.

-On June 1, 1932, Brooks married the former Mary Fontaine "Mollie" Meriwether, a daughter of Minor Meriwether, a planter and banker originally from Hernando, Mississippi, and the former Anne Finley McNutt, both of whom died in Shreveport.
-Overton and Mollie Brooks had one child, Laura Anne Brooks (1936-1994), who like her mother died in Houston, Texas.
+On June 1, 1932, Brooks married the former Mary Fontaine "Mollie" Meriwether, daughter of Minor Meriwether, a planter and banker, and the former Anne Finley McNutt.
+Overton and Mollie Brooks had one child, Laura Anne Brooks (1936-1994).

 Political career

-1940

-Brooks faced a showdown with Henry Andrew O'Neal, a Shreveport insurance agent originally from Linden in Cass County, Texas.
-In the primary election, state Representative Wellborn Jack of Caddo Parish and J. Frank Colbert, the former mayor of Minden, were eliminated from further consideration.
-In the second round of balloting, Brooks received 19,375 votes (55.6 percent) to O'Neal's 15,450 (44.4 percent).

-In 1947–8, he served on the Herter Committee.

-1948
+Election campaigns

+Brooks was first elected to Congress in 1936, succeeding John N. Sandlin, who had chosen not to run for reelection in order to make an unsuccessful run for the Senate.
+Brooks, who ran as the "Long-Allen candidate", defeated Wilburn V. Lunn, his opponent in the Democratic Party primary, then won the general election.

+Brooks was reelected to Congress twelve times.
+He won the general election with more than 90 percent of the vote in 1938, while facing the nominal opposition of Ben Neal running as an independent.